 Audit Committee meetings take place before each directors meeting.
 The following are the number of Audit Committee meetings and the number of meetings attended by each member:

 Director Meetings Held Meetings Attended

-Mr JL Addison 4 4
+Mr JL Addison 4 3

 Dr EC Pohl 4 4

-Mr P Corrigan 4 3
+Mr P Corrigan 4 4

-The Audit Committee on 7 September 2012 resolved to recommend to the Board of Directors that the 2012 Financial Statements be adopted.
+The Audit Committee resolved to recommend to the Board of Directors that the 2013 Financial Statements be adopted.